Can two people ride one rental scooter in Pattaya?

 Insurance and the contract

 Some rental insurance policies cover only the registered rider, not a passenger.
 Ask the shop in writing whether the policy extends to a pillion, and confirm with your own travel or expat insurance that motorcycle riding (and carrying a passenger) is covered.
 Riding without the right cover can leave you fully liable for medical and damage costs.
+See the scooter rental insurance guide for what shops typically include.

 Read the scam guide before you choose a shop